buxtonpaul/raytrace_challenge/README.md

 ----

 # Todo
-- [ ] Try some scenes with groups and translations
-- [ ] Build some composite shapes
-  - [ ] Table
+- [ ] Implement scene management
-  - [ ] Room
+- [ ] kd-tree Bounding boxes
 - [ ] Procedurally generate some shapes
+- [ ] Refactor shape and intersection files
 - [ ] Improve gradient to transition smoothly after x=1
 - [ ] Nested patterns - Patterns should be provided other patterns.
 Only solid color pattern takes a color.
+- [ ] Refactor color to be simple struct ?
-- [ ] Specify file and resolution as commandline params
+- [ ] resolution as commandline params
 - [ ] Implement cones
-- [ ] Implement scene management
-- [ ] Bounding boxes
 - [ ] Improve float_equals to handle zero ?
 - [ ] Rewrite gethit using lower_bound ?
-- [ ] Refactor color to be simple struct ?
 - [ ] Add doxygen comments
 - [ ] Refactor cmake and folders to be cleaner ?
 - [ ] Implment other point/vector functions/tests.
 Try and tidy up operators again (VECTOR-VECTOR) ?
-- [ ] Refactor shape and intersection files
 - [ ] Rework using slices....
 - [ ] Canvas as a template
 - [ ] Provide pattern copy template to refactor away clone member function